apeman/awesome_computer_science/README.md

     - [Raycasting](http://web.cs.wpi.edu/~matt/courses/cs563/talks/powwie/p1/ray-cast.htm)

-After you are done with all this and want to make projects, check out what-shouldi-code.md
+After you are done with all this and want to make projects, check out [Projects you can make](https://github.com/apeman/awesome_computer_science/blob/master/what-should-i-code.md)

 ## LICENSE